Romano-Mancini/Learning_Arduino/12_ServoMotorDegreesMonitor/README.md

 - Control the position of the SG90 servo motor using a potentiometer.
 - Display the angle of the servo motor on a 4-digits LED display.
-- Adjust the brightness of the LED display.

 ## Usage